wurlyfox/c1/doc/issues.md

 - boulders launched by Koala Kong do not appear or are not thrown in the destined direction

 ### Heavy Machinery

-- camera is unable to keep up with player during the falling descent at the beginning of the level, thus causing Crash to fall below bottom of the screen (which the games registers as death) and making the level unplayable

 ### Cortex Power